jayantasamaddar/quick-reference/aws/elastic-beanstalk/README.md

 - Custom Platform vs Custom Image (AMI)
   - Custom Image is to tweak an **`existing`** Beanstalk Platform (Python, Node.js, Java etc)
   - Custom Platform is to create **`an entirely new`** Beanstalk Platform

 ---

+# Elastic Beanstalk: Solutions Architecture

+## Solving large installation times involving static and dynamic files generated during install

+**Problem**: Your company is deploying a website running on Elastic Beanstalk.
+The website takes over 45 minutes for the installation and contains both static as well as dynamic files that must be generated during the installation process.

+As a Solutions Architect, you would like to bring the time to create a new instance in your Elastic Beanstalk deployment to be less than 2 minutes.

+**Solution**:

+1. **Create a Golden AMI with the static installation components**: A Golden AMI is an AMI that you standardize through configuration, consistent security patching, and hardening.
+It also contains agents you approve for logging, security, performance monitoring, etc. For the given use-case, you can have the static installation components already setup via the golden AMI.

+2. **Use EC2 user data to customize the dynamic installation parts at boot time**: EC2 instance user data is the data that you specified in the form of a configuration script while launching your instance.
+You can use EC2 user data to customize the dynamic installation parts at boot time, rather than installing the application itself at boot time.

+---